codatio/codat-docs/docs/accounting-api/guides/bill-pay/run-demo-app-locally.md

 Before running the demo app locally:

-- In the Codat Portal, enable **Fetch on first link** for the Bills, Bill payments, and Companies data types.
+- In the Codat Portal, enable **Fetch on first link** for Bills, Bill payments, and Companies on the <a href="https://app.codat.io/settings/data-types" target="_blank">Data type settings page</a>.
+These data types will be automatically pulled when a company is linked for the first time.
 - Make sure that npm version 16.9.0 is installed on your machine.
 - Set up the QuickBooks Online Sandbox integration in the Codat Portal (see the next section).

-If you haven't already, sign up for a QuickBooks Online account.
+If you haven't already, sign up for a free QuickBooks Online account.

 ###  Set up the QuickBooks Online integration